-Brian D. Goldner Chairman of the Board
+Brian D. Goldner Chairman of the Board and Chief Executive Officer

+Small steps make an impact.

+Help the environment by consenting to receive electronic delivery, sign up at www.investorvote.com/HAS

-q IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. q HASBRO, INC. 1027 Newport Avenue, Pawtucket, RI 02861 Annual Meeting of Shareholders - May 17, 2018 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned acknowledges receipt of the Notice of Annual Meeting of Shareholders and Proxy Statement of Hasbro, Inc. (the "Company") and hereby appoints each of BRIAN D. GOLDNER and DEBORAH M. THOMAS with full power of substitution, as attorneys and proxies to appear and vote all of the shares of Common Stock standing in the name of the undersigned at the Annual Meeting of Shareholders of the Company to be held on May 17, 2018 at 11:00 a.m., EDT at 1027 Newport Avenue, Pawtucket, Rhode Island, and at any adjournment or postponement thereof.
-UNLESS OTHERWISE SPECIFIED, THIS PROXY WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSALS 2 AND 3, AND AGAINST PROPOSAL 4, AND IN SUPPORT OF MANAGEMENT ON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
+${\tt q}$ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ${\tt q}$

+HASBRO, INC. 1027 Newport Avenue, Pawtucket, RI 02861 Annual Meeting of Shareholders - May 16, 2019 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+The undersigned acknowledges receipt of the Notice of Annual Meeting of Shareholders and Proxy Statement of Hasbro, Inc. (the "Company") and hereby appoints each of BRIAN D. GOLDNER and DEBORAH M. THOMAS with full power of substitution, as attorneys and proxies to appear and vote all of the shares of Common Stock standing in the name of the undersigned at the Annual Meeting of Shareholders of the Company to be held on May 16, 2019 at 11:00 a.m., EDT at 1027 Newport Avenue, Pawtucket, Rhode Island, and at any adjournment or postponement thereof.

+UNLESS OTHERWISE SPECIFIED, THIS PROXY WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSALS 2 AND 3, AND IN SUPPORT OF MANAGEMENT ON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.

 PLEASE MARK ON REVERSE SIDE AND SIGN AND DATE BELOW AND PROMPTLY MAIL IN THE ENCLOSED ENVELOPE.

 CONTINUED ON REVERSE SIDE AND TO BE SIGNED BELOW.
-YOUR VOTE IS IMPORTANT C Non-Voting Items Change of Address - Please print new address below.
-Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as name(s) appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.
-Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
-IF VOTING BY MAIL, YOU MUST COMPLETE SECTIONS A, B, C AND D ON BOTH SIDES OF THIS CARD.
+YOUR VOTE IS IMPORTANT

+D Non-Voting Items

+Change of Address - Please print new address below.